 | Current Affairs and General Knowledge | 15 | 15 |

-Exam Duration: 3 hours, Negative Marking: 0.25 marks deducted for each incorrect answer, Qualifying Marks: Minimum 40% required in Part A
+Exam Duration: 3 hours (combined) Negative Marking: 0.25 marks deducted per incorrect answer Qualifying Marks: Minimum 40% required in Part A

 Part B – Technical Subjects (120 Marks)